bariqi/Iterative-Mahine-Teaching-AML-Class/README.md

 # Iterative-Mahine-Teaching-AML-Class

 in advanced machine learning class (computer science Universitas Indonesia), I was asked to choose one paper from international conference on machine learning (ICML) in 2017.
 I chose paper iterative machine teaching [liu et al].
-Then surpise I was told to implement what is in the paper that I choose.
+Then surprise I was told to implement what is in the paper that I choose.

 iterative machine teaching is a new paradigm that utilizes traditional machine teaching. while machine teaching itself is an inverse problem of machine learning, which is looking for optimum set of data to produce a model similar to the original.